 With a shared plan, you'll likely have to upgrade that in about a year, once you start seeing some decent traffic.
 Switching hosting plans can be a pain because they have to take your entire site and migrate it to a new server and make sure everything sets back up correctly.
 And if you end up switching to hosts like Bluehost and Media Temple, the hosting companies will charge you an extra $150 to transfer your site!
 So much for saving that extra $3-5 a month with a shared plan!

-If you plan on growing and monetizing your blog, I don’t recommend starting with a shared plan.
-I recommend an Optimized WordPress plan.
-And if you want the best bang for your buck, I recommend HostGator.
+If you plan on growing and monetizing your blog, I don't recommend starting with a shared plan.
+I recommend Managed WordPress Hosting.
+And if you want the best bang for your buck, I recommend Flywheel.

 3. Choose A Theme